arunav-bhattacharya/dsalgo-problems/README.md

 - Insert characters from the beginning of the string until we have `‘K’` distinct characters in a HashMap.
 - These characters will constitute our sliding window.
 We are asked to find the longest such window having no more than `‘K’` distinct characters.
 We will remember the length of this window as the longest window so far.
 - After this, we will keep adding one character in the sliding window (i.e. slide the window ahead), in a stepwise fashion.
 - In each step, we will try to shrink the window from the beginning if the count of distinct characters in the HashMap is larger than `‘K’`.
-We will shrink the window until we have no more than `‘K’` distinct characters in the HashMap.
+We will shrink the window from the beginning until we have no more than `‘K’` distinct characters in the HashMap.
 This is needed as we intend to find the longest window.
 - While shrinking, we’ll decrement the frequency of the character going out of the window and remove it from the HashMap if its frequency becomes zero.
 - At the end of each step, we’ll check if the current window length is the longest so far, and if so, remember its length.